Sun-damaged skin, can you repair it?

 Vitamin A:

-Vitamin A products such as tretinoid are a powerful and effective option to reduce sun-damaged skin.
-The over-the-counter option is retinol, which is available in different concentrations and formulations.
-The efficacy of retinol is already at 0.3%.
-A higher concentration is not always better, it can cause skin irritation and more absorption in the body.
-For skin problems such as reduction of fine lines, removal of the epidermis and a more even complexion.
+When it comes to reducing sun-damaged skin, products containing vitamin A like tretinoin are a powerful and effective option.
+An over-the-counter alternative is retinol, which comes in a variety of concentrations and formulations.
+The use of retinol can already be effective at a concentration of 0.3%, higher concentrations are not always better.
+A too high concentration can cause skin irritation and increase absorption in the body.
+Retinol can help with skin problems such as reducing fine lines, removing the epidermis and improving the complexion of the skin.

 Vitamine B3 (Niacinamide):